JonathanLyon2021/Voting_Dapp/README.md

 https://faucet.egorfine.com/ or import the first account’s private key into an external wallet such as Metamask to receive funds using this faucet.
 After that, pick one of your candidates and click [Vote].
 A pop-up will appear to re-enter your password.
 After that a message/error will appear.
-You have successfully voted for a candidate, Congratulations!
+You have successfully voted for a candidate.
+Congratulations!